shaneholloman/mkdocs-template-enterprise/notes/notes.md

    * Generate token and copy it

 2. **Add Secret to Repository**
-   * Go to repository Settings <https://github.com/shaneholloman/mkdocs-material-example/settings/secrets/actions>
+   * Go to repository Settings <https://github.com/shaneholloman/mkdocs-template-enterprise/settings/secrets/actions>
-   * Navigate to Security → Secrets and variables → Actions
+   * Navigate to Settings → Secrets and variables → Actions
    * Click "New repository secret"
    * Name: `GH_TOKEN`
    * Value: *paste your PAT*